sagemath/trac_to_gh/Issue 9083.md

 # Issue 9083: 'make distclean' fails to remove some files or directories.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9083

 Original creator: drkirkby